therealexpertai/nlapi-java/README.md

 ### Document classification

-You can also run document classification with respect to the [IPTC Media Topic taxonomy](https://iptc.org/standards/media-topics/)
+You can also run document classification, for example with the [IPTC Media Topics taxonomy](https://iptc.org/standards/media-topics/)

 ```java